-A new book by Matty Budrewicz & Dave Wain
+A new series of books by Matty Budrewicz & Dave Wain

 The video store was born in our lifetime and, in most cases, it died too.

 It’s a remarkably tiny lifespan for this mecca of inspiration; where passions were born, obsessions crafted, and scintillating, pulpy thrillers like Indecent Behavior (1993) could sit with total legitimacy alongside Indecent Proposal (1993).

 The ’90s was boom time for the home entertainment business.
 Blockbuster Video were experiencing expeditious growth and would hit nine-thousand stores shortly after the Millennium, while the Indie’s — or the Mom & Pop’s if you will — were surfacing like a glorious rash across suburbia.

 For Hollywood and the film industry in general, it was an outlet for a different type of movie.
 Low to mid-budget features could be produced with the specific intention of bypassing the cinema and heading direct to video store shelves.
 Horror.
 Science Fiction.
 Action.
 Erotica.
 Hell, even Westerns, Dramas, and Family Comedies.
 Creatively, it was a free-for-all.

 All of the above sounds like a recipe for home entertainment heaven, doesn’t it?
 And for a spell it was.
 But in the years that followed, especially in the wake of DVD, Blu-ray and the subsequent decline of physical media, it has become increasingly apparent that the gluttonous deluge of blood, boobs, bullets, and blasts that landed during the ’90s has meant that a vast swathe of these films have been left behind, forgotten.

 Forgotten is a flexible verb though, and it’s important we define it.

 We have certainly forgotten about some of these films.

 You may well have let some slip from your memory as well.

 The film industry, meanwhile, has almost certainly excised the existence of the noteworthy nuggets you’ll find here from its hippocampus.
 Time moves on.
 Trends change and so do the demands of the money-men.

-So to qualify for a place within the giddy, genre-soaked pages of this impassioned ode to the orphaned, we’ve stipulated a number of conditions:
+So to qualify for a place within the giddy, genre-soaked volumes of this impassioned ode to the orphaned, we’ve stipulated a number of conditions: